Are large language models superhuman chemists?

 M.A.\ expresses gratitude to the European Research Council (ERC) for evaluating the project with the reference number 101106377 titled \enquote{CLARIFIER} and accepting it for funding under the HORIZON TMA MSCA Postdoctoral Fellowships - European Fellowships.
 Furthermore, M.A.\ acknowledges the funding provided by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee (Grant Reference: EP/Y023447/1; Organization Reference: 101106377).

-M.R.\ and U.S.S.\ thanks the \enquote{Deutsche Forschungsgemeinschaft} for funding under the regime of the priority programme SPP 2363 \enquote{Utilization and Development of Machine Learning for Molecular Applications – Molecular Machine Learning} (SCHU 1229/63-1; project number 497115849).
+M.R.\ and U.S.S.\ thank the \enquote{Deutsche Forschungsgemeinschaft} for funding under the regime of the priority programme SPP 2363 \enquote{Utilization and Development of Machine Learning for Molecular Applications – Molecular Machine Learning} (SCHU 1229/63-1; project number 497115849).

 In addition, we thank the OpenBioML.org community and their ChemNLP project team for valuable discussions.
 Moreover, we thank Pepe Márquez for discussions and support and Julian Kimmig for feedback on the web app.
 In addition, we acknowledge support from Sandeep Kumar with an initial prototype of the web app.
 We thank Bastian Rieck for developing the \LaTeX-credit package (\url{https://github.com/Pseudomanifold/latex-credits}) and thank Berend Smit for feedback on an early version of the manuscript.